OpenDataforWeb3-sandbox/Lego-Curation/README.md

 In the context of blockchain and decentralized applications, composability is a highly valued characteristic.
 It allows developers to build on top of existing protocols and smart contracts, leveraging their functionalities and combining them with other protocols or components to create innovative and complex systems.

-While compatibility is a prerequisite for composability (protocols need to be compatible to be effectively composed), composability goes beyond compatibility by emphasizing the modularity, interoperability, and ability to create new functionalities through the combination of different protocols or components.
+While compatibility is a prerequisite for composability (Legos need to be compatible to be effectively composed), composability goes beyond compatibility by emphasizing the modularity, interoperability, and ability to create new functionalities through the combination of different protocols or components.

-In my course of evaluation, i discovered most of the legos individually did not possess multifactor authentication which is the ability to evaluate more than one factor when evaluating sybil operations.
+In my course of evaluation, i discovered most of the legos individually did not possess multifactor authentication which is the ability to evaluate more than one factor when evaluating sybil operations, hence the serious need for composability or at least using compatibility legos together

 Please see my submission here: [ChatGPT vs AntiSybil Legos](https://github.com/AdedamolaXL/ChatGPT-vs-AntiSybil-Legos)